kristopolous/Porter-Stemmer/README.md

 Include the js file, then run `stemmer(<word to stem>)` to return the stemmed word.

-You can get a trace as to what is going on, corresponding to the steps outlined in the papers, by provding a second argument of "true" and using one of the browser debug consoles.
+You can get a trace as to what is going on, corresponding to the steps outlined in the papers, by providing a second argument of "true" and using one of the browser debug consoles.

 For instance, `stemmer("hopefully", true)` will output `1c /^(.*[aeiouy].*)y$/ hopefulli`, telling us that rule 1c was matched